Premenstrual syndrome (PMS)

 Key points about premenstrual syndrome:

-2. Symptoms usually go away by the time you get your period.
+• Symptoms are different for everyone, but usually go away by the time you get your period.

 No one knows for sure what causes PMS, but several factors may contribute to it: